Multiple-Input Auto-Encoder Guided Feature Selection for IoT Intrusion Detection Systems: Introduction

-Amongst ML models, Auto-Encoders (AEs) can transfer the input data with higher dimensions into data of lower dimensions at the bottleneck layer by using non-linear transformation \cite{vincent2010stacked, Shone2018}.
-Therefore, the AE model can effectively discover the latent structure of data to facilitate classifiers to distinguish the attack from the benign data.
-The advanced AE models including SAE \cite{spareAE2018} and FAE \cite{wu2021fractalFAE}, attempt to use regularized terms to control data samples in the latent space to obtain better data representation.
-Other variants of AE, e.g., VAE, $\beta$-VAE, and VQ-VAE \cite{yang2020network} can generate adversarial samples to balance between the skewed attack samples and the benign samples.
-However, the above AE variants cannot apply to multiple inputs with different dimensions.
-This is because the number of input dimensions is fixed for a specific model.
+Among ML models, AutoEncoders (AEs) can transform high-dimensional input data into lower-dimensional data at the bottleneck layer using nonlinear transformations \cite{vincent2010stacked, Shone2018}.
+An AE model effectively discovers the latent structure of data, helping IDS classifiers distinguish between attack and benign data.
+Advanced AE models, e.g., SAE \cite{spareAE2018} and FAE \cite{wu2021fractalFAE}, use regularization to control data samples in the latent space for better representation.
+Other AE variants, such as VAE, $\beta$-VAE, and VQ-VAE \cite{yang2020network}, can generate adversarial samples to balance skewed attack and benign samples.
+However, AE models often combine all feature groups into a single representation, resulting in the loss of robust features that are crucial for distinguishing between benign and attack samples.